The Volunteer Missions team is here is to help Tennessee Baptists locate and participate in the missions adventure.

 TBMB will partner with IMB personnel where and when possible; we will also work with German churches, where possible, to help reach the overwhelming number of immigrants and refugees.

 Guatemala is the 4th poorest county in the western hemisphere.
 The population is around 15 million.
-Christianity is widely known by Christ is largely unknown.
+Christianity is widely known but Christ is largely unknown.
 Media takes the Bible everyone, but few have ever been personally witnessed to by a Christian disciple.

 All international projects are through the International Mission Board of the Southern Baptist Convention.